A Reduction-Based Framework for Conservative Bandits and Reinforcement Learning: Details about Bandits and RL

-In this section, we leverage the framework introduced in Section~\ref{sec:framework} to build lower bounds for several conservative sequential decision-making problems.
+In this section, we leverage the framework introduced in Section~\ref{sec:framework} to build lower bounds for several problems.
 Our result is based on the notion of budget defined in Section~\ref{sec:framework}.
 This notion is used to build an algorithm whose regret is a lower bound for any conservative algorithm.

 \begin{theorem}[Conservative Exploration Regret Lower Bound] Let's consider a decision-making problem $\mathfrak{P}$ over $T$ steps, a conservative level $\alpha \in[0,1]$, a baseline policy $\pi_{0}$, an algorithm $\mathfrak{A}$ and $\delta\in(0,1)$.
 We assume that: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=0.2in] \item \emph{Lower-bound for non-conservative exploration.} There exists a $\xi\in\mathbb{R}_{+}$ and $T_{0}\in \mathbb{N}$ such that for any algorithm $\mathfrak{A}'$ there exists an environment (instance of $\mathfrak{P}$) such that with probability at least $1 - \delta$, $R_{T}(\mathfrak{P}, \mathfrak{A}') \geq \xi\sqrt{T}$ for $T\geq T_{0}$. \item \emph{$\mathfrak{A}$ is conservative.} The algorithm $\mathfrak{A}$ is conservative, that is to say with probability at least $1 - \delta$ for any $t\leq T$, $\sum_{l=1}^{t} V^{\pi_{l}} \geq (1 - \alpha) t V^{\pi_{0}}$. \end{itemize} Then, there exists an environment (instance of problem $\mathfrak{P}$) and $T_{0}\in \mathbb{N}$ such that with probability at least $1 - \delta$ and $T\geq T_{0}$: